 Refuse to shrink as you age.
 Stretch.
 Bend.
 Research your hormones and your nutrition.
 Your body remains totally deaf to all your best intentions regardless of how frequently, loudly and elegantly you state them.

-Diane Neuman founded The Yoga Workshop in San Francisco where she taught for 11 years.
+Diane Neuman founded The Yoga Workshop where she taught for 11 years.
 Neuman wrote and illustrated How to Get the Dragons Out of Your Temple [relaxation through yoga].
 Currently Neuman writes and illustrates drawing on her 50 years of studying yoga, advanced breathing techniques, stress management and relaxation exercises.